Ask a doctor about a prescription for IBUPROFEN CINFA 40 mg/ml ORAL SUSPENSION

 For oral use.

 This medication should only be used for a short period.
-If in children over 6 months of age, this medication is required for more than 3 days or if symptoms worsen, you should consult a doctor.
+If in children from 6 months of age, this medication is required for more than 3 days or if symptoms worsen, you should consult a doctor.

 Consult your doctor if symptoms worsen.